thma/CommutativeMonoid/README.md

 Now we come to the tricky part that kicked off this whole discussion: parallelism.

-As an example we consider a simple MapReduce, taking an input list of `Int`s, computing their squares and computing the sum of these squares:
+As an example we consider a simple sequential MapReduce, taking an input list of `Int`s, computing their squares and computing the sum of these squares:

 ```haskell